re:Post Community Guidelines

 - Use re:Post to get answers to your technical questions about AWS services.
 Don’t post content that isn’t relevant to AWS services.

-Be Appropriate – re:Post is a forum for professionals, so keep posts work and family safe for all users.
+Be Appropriate – re:Post is a forum for professionals, so keep user names and posts work and family safe for all users.

 - Don't post or link to sexually explicit content.